The Villages Neighborhoods: Where to Live in Florida’s Popular Retirement Community

 3. Village of Virginia Trace

-• Home types: Patio villas, courtyard villas
+- Home types: Patio villas, courtyard villas

-• Great for: Outdoor recreation, golfing, community engagement
+- Great for: Outdoor recreation, golfing, community engagement

 The Village of Virginia Trace is a residential community located in The Villages, just minutes away from the commercial district of Lake Sumter.
 The Virginia Trace Pool and Canal Street Recreation Center are two of the community's top facilities, where you can enjoy a pool, a clubhouse, tennis courts, and a variety of other social gathering spaces.

-4. Village of Amelia
+4. Village of Poinciana

-• Home types: Single-story Mediterranean- and Craftsman-style homes
+- Home types: Single-story Mediterranean- and Craftsman-style homes

 Residents of the Village of Amelia can enjoy a variety of activities and facilities in just minutes after stepping outside their front doors.
 This includes a community pool, a tennis court, and a variety of games and activities such as bocce ball and shuffleboard.
 Central locations like the Village of Amelia are a major draw for retirees looking for a place to live.

-The neighborhood features modern homes that are designed with a variety of amenities and styles, including Mediterranean and Craftsman styles.
-And many of these houses are situated on lots that are around one-tenth to one-fifth of an acre.
+The neighborhood features modern homes that are designed with a variety of amenities and styles, including Mediterranean and Craftsman styles, and many of these houses are situated on lots that are around one-tenth to one-fifth of an acre.

 Residents living in the Village of Amelia are close to some of the best golf courses in the community, such as the Havana Country Club and Mallory Hill.
 The community's own pool is also situated near where bocce ball and shuffleboard are played.